mynameisariel/katy-youth-hacks-2023-planet365/README.md

 ## How I built it

-This app was build with the [Flutter](https://flutter.dev/?gclid=CjwKCAjw8ZKmBhArEiwAspcJ7jwlAdEnxVp5-90ODMhUwawUXVW9voYbsZU03B1jkuA5hy-L7oBsJRoChZUQAvD_BwE&gclsrc=aw.ds) framework.
+Planet365 was built with the [Flutter](https://flutter.dev/?gclid=CjwKCAjw8ZKmBhArEiwAspcJ7jwlAdEnxVp5-90ODMhUwawUXVW9voYbsZU03B1jkuA5hy-L7oBsJRoChZUQAvD_BwE&gclsrc=aw.ds) framework.
 It was launched using [Firebase](https://firebase.google.com/?gad=1&gclid=CjwKCAjw8ZKmBhArEiwAspcJ7sh9y9FZvyDRZqst6ZYj2FhXlrtzS_Jzt4dkYO7LOrbPdY0Jtbfp3RoCXhgQAvD_BwE&gclsrc=aw.ds).
+The IDE that I used to develop it is [Visual Studio Code](https://code.visualstudio.com/).

 Going into this hackathon, I was a complete beginner with the Flutter toolkit as well as the language used by it called Dart.
-Using online tutorials and experimenting on my own, I was able to familiarize with the various functionalities of this framework.
+A couple days before the hackathon started, using online tutorials and experimenting on my own, I was able to familiarize with the various functionalities of this framework.
 This project was successful thanks to a number of resources:

 - https://www.youtube.com/@flutterdev
 - https://www.youtube.com/@academind
 - https://api.flutter.dev/index.html
 - https://www.youtube.com/@FlutterMapp

+The main code that I created is located in the "lib" folder of the repository.
+To run this project's code, you must install the Flutter framework and library onto your computer, and also get the Flutter extension on VSCode.
+This is a useful video I used for installing Flutter: https://www.youtube.com/watch?v=VFDbZk2xhO4.

 ## Challenges I ran into

 There were definitely a variety of challenges that occurred as I was creating this project.

-- **Timeline**: Due to the fact that I found out about this hackathon late, I was not able to spend as much time as I would have liked on this project.
-As a result, there are some features from my initial plan that I did not have time to add.
-I was also challenged by the changing deadlines on Devpost.
-The initial deadline was July 30th 12AM, so it was surprising and shocking when it changed to July 29th 12 AM.
 - **Launching the web app**: Being my first ever web app that I developed, I was confused on how I could launch and publish it for the public to view.
 Thankfully many resources online pointed me towards Firebase.
 However, installing the required toolkits to launch it successfully was still a bit of a struggle.
 - **Consistency between devices**: Due to the fact that I primarily designed my app for web use, it was definitely difficult to transfer the same and design to a different device.
 On different screens sizes, my app will appear different.
+- **User Interface**: I wanted to create a user friendly interface that was both informative, easy to use, and enjoyable to nevaigate.
+However, I found that some of my original design ideas were difficult to implement with my limited knowledge of the Flutter framework

 ## Accomplishments that I'm proud of